larsthorup/webteknologi-dtu/03-javascript-typescript/README.md

 ## Transpilation and bundling

-While we CAN serve individual JavaScript files (with type annotations) directly to the browser, we usually WANT to bundle them.
+While we CAN serve individual JavaScript files directly to the browser, we usually WANT to bundle them.

 - We want to bundle into few larger files to decrease latency
   - (But also chunk into more than one large file to decrease transfer size and time)